-EFSA will ensure preparedness for future risk analysis needs by co-producing and making available knowledge, expertise, methodologies and data.
+EFSA will ensure preparedness for future risk analysis needs by co-producing and making available knowledge, expertise, methodologies and data, and by contributing to the Horizon Europe programme cycle.

-This will be done in partnership with MS and other EU agencies, in cooperation with international and Third Country risk assessment bodies, and through open dialogue with risk managers, the wider scientific community/academia, and stakeholders.
+This will be done in partnership with Member States and other EU agencies, in cooperation with international and Third Country risk assessment bodies, and through open dialogue with risk managers, the wider scientific community/academia, and stakeholders, both public and private.